SSoundSlicr

 Privacy and browser processing

-SoundSlicr's MVP is browser-first, with no accounts, billing, saved cloud projects, or intentional backend upload step for processing.
+SoundSlicr's current version is browser-first, with no accounts, billing, saved cloud projects, or intentional backend upload step for processing.
 Your browser handles the local file, processing, playback, and download.

 Browser performance depends on file length, format, memory, and codec support.
 If a long file fails, try a shorter source or trim the recording first.